FCollaPi/p2-datasci4health/README.md

 ## Obtained Results
 Attempting to mitigate overfitting made us approach those models incrementally, and even so, we could not reach meaningful results from cross-using the models.
+The script that generates the tables with the variables used for each scenario can be found [here](https://github.com/FCollaPi/p2-datasci4health/blob/main/src/features/build_patients_drugs.py).
+It is worth to mention that the CSV paths saved are absolute, so it may be necessary to change the paths to the correct ones (that can also be found [here](https://github.com/FCollaPi/p2-datasci4health/blob/main/data/interim/scenario1/patient-drugs.csv) and [here](https://github.com/FCollaPi/p2-datasci4health/blob/main/data/interim/scenario2/patient-drugs.csv)) when reproducing the following tests.

 ### Training on Scenario 1, Testing on Scenario 2
 We decided to report results segregated by classification and regression since each of those sessions could have its hindrances.
+[This Orange file](https://github.com/FCollaPi/p2-datasci4health/blob/main/notebooks/1.0-train-scenario1-test-scenario-2.ows) was used to train and test the mentioned scenarios.

 #### Classification
 The scoring below shows a slightly ok `Logistic Regression` AUC and a promising Classification Decision Tree AUC.
 However, that hope falls short since CDTs are not reliable as training models due to being very sensitive to data and tend to present higher variance.